-Executive Vice President, President, Paper and Paper Pulp Group
+Executive Vice President, Forest Products, Pulp and Paper

 Mr. Black began his career in 1983 with Kimberly-Clark Corporation where, over a ten-year period, he held progressively more senior positions in the finance and marketing functions.
 In 1992, Mr. Black joined Navistar as Director of Marketing and continued in the heavy truck industry in several sales and general management roles until his appointment with Tembec in 2000.

 Born in Barrie, Ontario in 1958, Mr. Black is a graduate of York University in Toronto with a B.A. in Economics (1980) and a M.B.A.
 (Finance) also from York University (1982).

 Linda Coates was appointed Vice President, Human Resources and Corporate Affairs on August 1, 2012.
 Ms. Coates joined Tembec in May 2011 as Corporate Vice President, Communications and Public Affairs, and she retains these accountabilities.